-The following resources are all websites, books, products, etc, that I have used/read and personally trust.
-This list isn’t inclusive of all of the fantastic resources available worldwide – these are just ones that I have used/read and rely on myself.
+The following resources are all ones that I rely on and personally trust.
+Of course, this list isn’t inclusive of all of the fantastic resources available, but it’s a good starting place to build from.

 Scroll down or click each category to be taken directly to that section: